KUSS-Project-19/README/README.md

 ### Server (Soviet)

-* Server (soviet) is Node.js(npm).
+* Server is written in nodejs.
+* Nginx server receives inbound HTTPS connection, and passes to localhost http connection to nodejs server program by [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+* Server rejects all inbound attempts except Nginx HTTPS connection (443) and SSH connection (22) by [iptables](https://linux.die.net/man/8/iptables) firewall.
-* It also has a MySQL DB.
+* Server requires MySQL DB Server.
 * DB contains user and device information (see soviet/sqlscripts/soviet.sql).
 * The Bcrypt has of the user password is stored in the DB.
 * DB also stores all sensor data.
 * The server updates the DB upon user registration or device production.
 * The server provides information in the DB to the user.
 * The server settings must specify the open server port number, session name and password, DB host, DB username, DB password and DB name.
-* The server must be named soviet.

 ### Device (Fascio)

-* A device can run on any hardware as long as it has a sensor and an output functionary.
+* A device run on a [raspberry pi](https://www.raspberrypi.org/) device whose GPIO #10 is connected to input sensor and GPIO #11 is connected to output.
-* A device rejects all inbound attempts at establishing a connection, and upon being turned on will continuously attempt to establish a duplex connection with the server until successful.
+* A device rejects all inbound attempts at establishing a connection by [iptables](https://linux.die.net/man/8/iptables) firewall.
+* A device attempt to establish a HTTPS connection with the server and authenticate to server with in-device authentication information.
-* Once successful connection is established with the server, the device will maintain the same connection/session until the device is turned off.
-* A device can only be turned on and off directly through manual, analogue means.
-The server cannot turn the device off.
-* Device settings must specify a device ID, device password, and the location(URL) of the server.
+* Device settings (etc/settings.json) have the authentication information: a device ID, device password, and the location(URL) of the server.
-* As long as these conditions are satisfied, a device need not be Node.js as in the example code.

 ### User

-* Accesses the server using a browser.
+* Accesses the server using a browser in HTTPS.
 * A user may request account creation.
 * A user may request sign in.
 * A user may request to register a newly purchased device.